 Last month saw Channel Nine’s biggest Australian Reality hit show, The Block, reward their contestants with record-breaking sales.
 Winners Jimmy and Tan were set to take home more than $1 million.
 However, one month after the final call was celebrated, the buyers have not settled and devastation surrounds the winners.
 The property may be back on the market.
-Attwood Marshall Lawyers Law Graduate and Licenced Conveyancer, Rachel Godden, discusses what people need to understand when bidding at an auction.
+Attwood Marshall Lawyers Property Law Department Manager and Senior Paralegal Jess Kimpton discusses what people need to understand when bidding at an auction.

 What went wrong?